EA677698/CSCI-4229-final-project/README.md

     Press 'm' or 'M' to change display mode (Orthagonal, Perspective, First Person)

-    Press 'x' or 'X' to toggle the axis
+    Press 'x' or 'X' to toggle debug mode

     Press '0' to reset the camera angle